3drobotics/solodevguide/book/hardware-gimbalbay.md

 <aside class="caution">
 The Solo software stack is not yet ready to integrate multiple types of gimbals.
 We are currently working on an extensible API to make it easier for third-party vendors to interface with different hardware.

-For development purposes we recommend using Pixhawk 1 and Copter 3.3 Ardupilot firmware.
+For development purposes we recommend using Pixhawk 1 and Copter 3.3 ArduPilot firmware.
 </aside>

-In order to have Solo control a gimbal, Ardupilot must know how to communicate with the gimbal.
-Fortunately, Ardupilot already has the ability to communicate with several types of pre-existing gimbal controllers including *SToRM32* and *Alexmos*.
-The custom Solo Gimbal protocol is not yet supported by any released versions of Ardupilot.
+In order to have Solo control a gimbal, ArduPilot must know how to communicate with the gimbal.
+Fortunately, ArduPilot already has the ability to communicate with several types of pre-existing gimbal controllers including *SToRM32* and *Alexmos*.
+The custom Solo Gimbal protocol is not yet supported by any released versions of ArduPilot.

 *SToRM32* is recommended as it features the most straightforward communication protocol.
-You can find more information about [this type of gimbal controller here](http://www.olliw.eu/storm32bgc-wiki/Main_Page) and Ardupilot integration can be [found here](http://copter.ardupilot.com/wiki/common-storm32-gimbal/).
+You can find more information about [this type of gimbal controller here](http://www.olliw.eu/storm32bgc-wiki/Main_Page) and ArduPilot integration can be [found here](http://copter.ardupilot.com/wiki/common-storm32-gimbal/).

 ### Common Gimbal Camera Control
 There are a set of camera functions that are common amongst all gimbal/camera systems.
 These functions include START RECORDING/STOP RECORDING, POWER ON/OFF, & CHANGE MODES.

-However, 3rd party developers cannot currently take advantage of the pre-set camera-related buttons on the Solo controller because they are sent as GoPro specific commands.In addition, there is not yet a way for 3rd party developers to capture any button events on the Solo co-processor or Ardupilot.
+However, 3rd party developers cannot currently take advantage of the pre-set camera-related buttons on the Solo controller because they are sent as GoPro specific commands.In addition, there is not yet a way for 3rd party developers to capture any button events on the Solo co-processor or ArduPilot.

 ### Custom Gimbal Camera Control